valleyceo/code_journal/readme.md

 │   ├── a.
 Operator - Division - GCD - Smallest Integer Divisible by K.py
 │   ├── b.
 Number - Random - Implement Rand10 Using Rand7.py
 │   ├── b.
 Numbers - Binary Coeff - Pascals Triangle II.py
 │   ├── d.
+Other - Count - Number of Digit One.py
+│   ├── d.
 Other - Knowledge - Day of the week.py
 │   └── d.
 Other - Valid Number.py
 └── n.
 Parallel Computing